 BOTOX® Cosmetic is a brand name cosmetic medication which has been approved by the Health Canada for the treatment of glabellar lines (lines that form between the brows) on a temporary basis.
 It is generically known as botulinum toxin.
 First introduced in 2002 BOTOX® Cosmetic, has a long track record of successfully and safely treating facial wrinkles.

-BOTOX® must be administered by a trained healthcare professional.
+BOTOX® must be administered by a trained healthcare professional, such as Toronto injectable specialists, Ada Shim or Ashlin Alexander.
 When safely and properly injected into the muscles of the face, it works by temporarily hindering nerve impulses to these muscles and thereby limiting their activity.
 By relaxing the underlying muscles, the overlying skin is given a smoother appearance.

-There are a few key things that patients should be aware before BOTOX® injection treatment.
-When you arrive for your consultation, Dr. Asaria or Dr. Alexander will go over this, and any other information you need to be aware of, in detail.
+There are a few key things that patients should be aware before their Toronto BOTOX® injection treatment.
+When you arrive for your consultation, Ada Shim or Ashlin Alexander will go over this, and any other information you need to be aware of, in detail.
 The following are a few basic points that apply to all patients:

 Patients typically start to see the effects of BOTOX® within forty-eight hours of injection, but it may take as many as four days for the full effects of to set in.
 If the lines or wrinkles being treated are rather deep, it may take as many as four weeks for the skin to completely relax.

 During this period there are some specific instructions we advise our patients to follow:

 You will find it difficult to move or contract the muscles in the injected area.
 This is to be expected, but some minor motion may still be possible.

 At FACE Toronto, we also provide aftercare treatment recommendations to help with a smooth and speedy recovery.

 In addition to treatment of facial wrinkles, other applications of BOTOX include the treatment of: